 In some situations, such as whiplash in a motor vehicle collision, a TBI can occur without any outward physical evidence of injury or trauma (closed head injury).
 In other cases, a victim may experience outward injuries such as skull fractures or penetration (open head injury).
 Whether or not an injury is outwardly visible, the brain can suffer significant tissue and cell damage.
-This is why it is critical to see a doctor immediately after an accident.
+This is why it is critical to see a doctor immediately after an accident in Augusta.
 A doctor can diagnose a TBI even without outward signs of an injury.

 The most severe types of brain injuries can cause extensive functional limitations such as paralysis and severely limited mental functioning.
 Moderate head injuries are characterized by corresponding degrees of functional limitations mostly in the form of diminished mental skills.
 On the other end of the spectrum are mild or minor head injuries.
 Like moderate head injuries, a mild head injury can cause impairments in mental functioning.